Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/14/2020**
+* Finished advanced HTML, though it didn't include semantic HTML (this is essential for SEO).
+It was mostly things I knew so it was good review.
+* Continued reading Programming Principles by Andrei Neagoie
+* Day 10 of Kevin Powell's Conquering Responsive Web Design challenge

 **05/12/2020**
 Started The Complete Web Developer in 2020 by Andrei Neagoie
 Went over high level overview of networking, how the web works, and tried out a new IDE!